Phosphoric acid: Self condensation

 Phosphoric acid is commercially available as aqueous solutions of various concentrations, not usually exceeding 85%.
 If concentrated further it undergoes slow self-condensation, forming an equilibrium with pyrophosphoric acid:

 Even at 90% concentration the amount of pyrophosphoric acid present is negligible, but beyond 95% it starts to increase, reaching 15% at what would have otherwise been 100% orthophosphoric acid.

-Due to the self-condensation, pure orthophosphoric acid can only be obtained by a careful fractional freezing/melting process.
 As the concentration is increased higher acids are formed, culminating in the formation of polyphosphoric acids.
 It is not possible to fully dehydrate phosphoric acid to phosphorus pentoxide, instead the polyphosphoric acid becomes increasingly polymeric and viscous.
+Due to the self-condensation, pure orthophosphoric acid can only be obtained by a careful fractional freezing/melting process.

 Uses

 The dominant use of phosphoric acid is for fertilizers, consuming approximately 90% of production.

 Food-grade phosphoric acid (additive E338) is used to acidify foods and beverages such as various colas and jams, providing a tangy or sour taste.
 The phosphoric acid also serves as a preservative.
 Soft drinks containing phosphoric acid, which would include Coca-Cola, are sometimes called phosphate sodas or phosphates.
 Phosphoric acid in soft drinks has the potential to cause dental erosion.
 Phosphoric acid also has the potential to contribute to the formation of kidney stones, especially in those who have had kidney stones previously.

 Specific applications of phosphoric acid include: